Hellraiser: Bloodline: Plot

-Angelique and Pinhead initially collaborate to corrupt Merchant, but Pinhead grows tired of Angelique's seductive techniques and threatens to kill Merchant's wife and child.
+Angelique and Pinhead initially collaborate to corrupt Merchant, but Pinhead grows tired of Angelique's seductive techniques and threatens to kill Merchant's wife and child Bobbi and Jack.
 Having grown accustomed to a decadent life on Earth, Angelique wants no part of Hell's new fanatical austerity, and she intends to force Merchant to activate the Elysium Configuration and destroy Hell, thus freeing her from its imperatives.
 However, Merchant's flawed prototype fails.
-Pinhead kills Merchant, but his wife opens Angelique's Lament Configuration, sending Pinhead and Angelique back to Hell.
+Pinhead kills Merchant, but Bobbi opens Angelique's Lament Configuration, sending Pinhead and Angelique back to Hell.

 In 2127, Rimmer disbelieves Dr. Merchant's story and has him locked away.
-Pinhead and his followers - now including an enslaved Angelique - have already been freed after Merchant opened the box.
+Pinhead and his followers – now including an enslaved Angelique – have already been freed after Dr. Merchant opened the box.
 Upon learning of Dr. Merchant's intentions, they kill the entire crew of the ship, save for Rimmer and Dr. Merchant, who escape.
 Dr. Merchant reveals that the Minos is, in fact, the final, perfected form of the Elysium Configuration, and that by activating it, he can kill Pinhead and permanently seal the gateway to Hell.

 Dr. Merchant distracts Pinhead with a hologram while he boards an escape pod with Rimmer.
 Once clear of the station, he activates the Elysium Configuration.
 A series of powerful lasers and mirrors create a field of perpetual light, while the station transforms and folds around the light to create a massive box.
 The light is trapped within the box, killing Pinhead and his followers, thus ending Pinhead's existence, this time, permanently.